FHIR/fhir-package-loader/README.md

 - For example: `'hl7.fhir.r4.core@4.0.1, hl7.fhir.us.core@4.0.0'` or `['hl7.fhir.r4.core@4.0.1', 'hl7.fhir.us.core@4.0.0']`

+`options` - An object which can have the following attributes:

-`cachePath` - A string that specifies where to look for already downloaded packages and download them to if they are not found.
+- `cachePath` - A string that specifies where to look for already downloaded packages and download them to if they are not found.
 The default is the the local [FHIR cache](https://confluence.hl7.org/pages/viewpage.action?pageId=66928417#FHIRPackageCache-Location)).

-`options` - An object which can have the following attributes:

-- `log` - a function that is responsible logging information.
+- `log` - A function that is responsible logging information.
 It takes in two strings, a level and a message, and does not return anything.
   - For example: `log: console.log` will pass in `console.log` as the logging function and the level and message will be logged as `console.log(level, message)`

 #### Return Value